-Your pet’s dental health should not be neglected as good oral health contributes to their overall wellness
+Your pet’s dental health is important, because good oral health is part of their overall wellness

 Because we care about every aspect of your pet’s health, Hillside Veterinary Clinic in Newmarket provides dentistry services for pets including oral examinations, dental x-rays, cleaning, and extractions.

-Our initial assessment is a look at your pet’s teeth and gums.
-We are then able to determine if there is significant gum inflammation, obvious fractured teeth and/or loose teeth, large amounts of tartar accumulation, oral tumours, etc.
+Our first assessment is a look at your pet’s teeth and gums to determine if there is significant gum inflammation, obvious broken teeth and/or loose teeth, large amounts of tartar accumulation, oral tumours, etc.

-The following are included in our oral examinations:
+The following are included in our dental procedures:

 - Full Mouth Assessment

 - Dental Scale and Polish (above and below the gum line)